 Surrogacy Laws by State

-When it comes to surrogacy in the United States, state laws play a big role in shaping the journey.
-The rules where a surrogate lives can affect how agreements are written, how parentage is established, and what steps are needed to make the process smooth and secure.
+When it comes to surrogacy in the United States, state by state surrogacy laws play a major role in shaping your journey.
+The laws where your surrogate lives can affect how agreements are written, how parentage is established, and the steps needed to keep the process smooth and secure.

 Most states in the U.S. are surrogacy-friendly, offering a clear and supportive path for both surrogates and intended parents.